Armin D. Lehmann: Life in the United States

 Lehmann emigrated to the United States in 1953.
 From 1955 to 1957, Lehmann taught at the United States Armed Forces Institute, and also served as transportation coordinator at Tachikawa AFB in Japan.

 For over 40 years, Lehmann worked in the travel and tourism industry as a tour director and operator, as well as a travel industry training specialist and consultant.
 He lectured extensively as an associate professor in Travel & Tourism for the Airline & Travel Academy, TWA's Breech Academy, and Pacific States University in Los Angeles, California.

 Lehmann was the author of ten books, including Travel and Tourism, An Introduction To Travel Agency Operations, and Travel Agency Policy & Procedures Manual.
 In addition, he wrote more than 200 articles for travel industry trade journals.
 From 1977-81, Lehmann served as Vice President of Education & Training for the Association of Retail Travel Agents.

 In 1969, he was honored with the "Community Leader of America Award."
 In 1993, Lehmann retired as a travel management consultant and retail travel agency owner.
 He then spent his time researching, along with developing his memoirs.

-Books about his childhood experiences in the Hitler Youth include Hitler's Last Courier and In Hitler’s Bunker, which has been translated into seven different languages.
+Books about his childhood experiences in the Hitler Youth include Hitler's Last Courier and In Hitler’s Bunker, which has been translated into seven languages.
 He also produced a documentary film about his experiences as one of Hitler's "boy soldiers", entitled Eyewitness to History.